semiriichi/semiriichi.github.io/about-riichi.md

 ### What's unique to riichi?

 A full accounting of the rules of riichi mahjong and how they differ from other mahjong variants is outside the scope of this intro page.
-That said, four crucial and characteristic aspects of riichi warrant mention here.
+That said, four central and characteristic aspects of riichi warrant mention here.

 #### Yaku